AnoopSharmaAnoop/Final-Project-Submission/README.md

 ## Frontend Setup (React)
+      Note :-   The context states that to make your project live and accessible to others, you need to host both your frontend and backend on the internet.
+It suggests using services like DigitalOcean, AWS, or Heroku for the backend, which often involve costs.
+Therefore, it is accurate to state based on the text that hosting is required for a live project and may incur charges.

           Open your terminal (navigate out of the phase2-script folder first, back to your main workspace) and run: